 When you are planning a pregnancy or find out you are pregnant, this presents a great opportunity to get your body and mind into a healthier place.
 The first step in this journey is often your diet.
-Sometimes it can be overwhelming to be bombarded with the amount of information but in simple terms folic acid, vitamin D, omega fatty acids and of course iron are the non-negotiables when it comes to diet.
+Sometimes it can be overwhelming to be bombarded with information, but in simple terms the most important vitamins for pregnancy are folic acid, vitamin D, omega fatty acids and of course iron.

-Although you get your bloods checked at your booking appointment (between 12 and 14 weeks) this doesn’t check whether your iron stores while pregnant, will be enough.
+Your doctor will probably order a blood test around the 15-20 week mark, but this doesn’t check whether your iron stores while pregnant will be enough throughout each trimester.
 You don’t get your bloods rechecked until your 3rd trimester so, between your first blood check and 3rd trimester blood check, many women are not getting enough iron and therefore iron supplements while pregnant are important.

 As 50% of pregnancies are unplanned, it’s a really good idea to take vitamin and iron supplements prior to conception or as soon as you find out you are pregnant.